 The Chancellors International Awards

 The University of Warwick is committed to being able to ensure as many academically outstanding students as possible from around the world are able to study here.
-Find out more about it here.
+For 2021/2022 entry there will be up to 42 Chancellor's International Scholarships available to be awarded to the most outstanding Overseas and EU PhD applicants.
+Find out more about the Chancellors International Awards here.

 Alan Turing Institute (ATI)

 The ATI offers an enrichment scheme for students currently enrolled on a PhD programme in a UK university.
 Enrichment places last for up to 12 months and students continue their PhD in conjunction with their current supervisor, while enriching their research and making new collaborations at ATI.
 As well as opportunities to collaborate with leading researchers, the scheme offers a stipend top up (to bring your existing stipend up to the current ATI level) and a travel allowance.

 Bank of Italy (New) - each year the Bank of Italy offers a number of scholarships for students wishing to undertake further study in specific economic-related fields.
 Find out more about them here.
 Students of any origin can apply, but they need to have obtained a Laurea from an Italian institution.